 Are you planning a trip to Haarlem, Netherlands?
-If so, you’ll want to check out this here blog post of wisdom regarding things that are worth seeing and doing in Haarlem, one of the most charming cities in the Netherlands.
+If so, you’ll want to check out this blog post of wisdom regarding things worth seeing and doing in Haarlem, one of the most charming cities in the Netherlands.

-The perfect palate cleanser after visiting Amsterdam, the North Holland (or Noord Holland) city of Haarlem takes you to the harsh, romantic North Sea coast.
+After visiting Amsterdam, the North Holland (or Noord Holland) city of Haarlem, the perfect palate cleanser takes you to the rugged, romantic North Sea coast.

-From things that are easy enough for all ages to things with an edge that only the most daring travelers will enjoy, there is something for everyone on this list.
+From things that are easy enough for all ages to things with an edge that only the most daring travelers will enjoy, it accommodates numerous preferences on this list.

-Among these things are things that people can explore, things that they can relax with, so it’s not all action-action-action.
+Among these things are things that people can explore and relax with, so it’s not all action-action-action.
 Haarlem has much to offer for those who wish to experience it.

 - 1. Windmill De Adriaan (1779)